netsoftacademy/50DaysofDevOPs/2024/day28/README.md

-## Day 28 Networking VPC Advanced (Part -2)
+## Day 28 Networking VPC Advanced (Part -3)

- - Getting started with AWS VPC Cleanup
+ - Getting started with AWS VPC Flow logs
- - How to create Network Access Control List
+ - What is Site to Site VPN in AWS Virtual Private Gateway
- - AWS VPC Peering Questions and its realted questions
+ - Explain the Transit Gateway, Traffic Mirroring
- - Explain the AWS VPC Transit Gateway and Transit Gateway Attachments
+ - Explain the Egress Onlu Internet Gatway in AWS

   - Today Sessions Notes: